ArtifexSoftware/aptest/README.rst

 gnn-download
 ............
     Download and extract dataset for the ``pymupdf_layout`` GNN model.

-Does not do unnecessary downloads or extracts.
+    Uses marker files to avoid unnecessary downloads or extracts.

 gnn-show